dcrnko/dcrnko/README.md

 ---

 ### 👨‍💻 About Me
 I am a **Cloud Platform Engineer** with a deep-rooted history in the Linux ecosystem.
-My journey began in the trenches of enterprise-level troubleshooting at **SUSE**, where I supported some of the world's largest IT infrastructures.
+My journey began in the trenches of enterprise-level troubleshooting.

-Today, I bridge the gap between legacy stability and modern cloud agility, specializing in automation, container orchestration, and the art of the perfect AI prompt.

 - 🔭 **Currently working as:** Cloud Platform Engineer
 - 🧠 **Enthusiastic in:** Automating workflows and building cloud infrastrucutres